 To achieve these purposes, we systematically investigate the pion GPDs at zero skewness within the framework of the covariant Nambu-Jona-Lasinio (NJL) model, incorporating the proper time regularization scheme that cures the loop divergence and simultaneously simulates quark confinement.
+In applying the proper-time regularization scheme, we introduce both UV and IR cutoffs in the calculation.
+The UV cutoff is required to render the theory finite, while the IR cutoff is introduced to remove the unphysical quark-production threshold that would otherwise allow the meson to decay into free quarks.
+In this scheme, the IR cutoff effectively mimics the QCD confinement scale.
 We first compute and predict the vector and tensor pion GPDs.
-We then extract the pion PDFs and EMFFs from the pion GPDs at zero skewness and compare them with the existing experimental data~\cite{E615:1989bda} and JAM global analysis~\cite{Barry:2021osv}.
-Note that to compare the pion PDFs calculated at a low-energy scale to experimental data at a high-energy scale, we have to evolve the PDFs through the DGLAP QCD evolution~\cite{Miyama:1995bd}.
-To do so, we evolve the pion PDFs from the initial model scale $\mu_0^2 =$ 0.18 GeV$^2$ to $\mu^2 =$ 27 and 4 GeV$^2$, which are the scales used in the experiments and lattice QCD, respectively.
-Here, we also compute the scalar and (vector and tensor) generalized form factors of the pion derived, respectively, from the twist-3 scalar pion GPDs and $n=0$ Mellin moment of the pion GPDs and compare them with the recent lattice QCD results~\cite{Alexandrou:2021ztx}.
-Moreover, we compute and show our results for the charge radii for the scalar, vector, and tensor pion form factors.
+We then extract the pion PDFs and EMFFs from the pion GPDs at zero skewness and compare them with existing experimental data~\cite{E615:1989bda} and the JAM global analysis~\cite{Barry:2021osv}.
+As noted earlier, to compare the pion PDFs calculated at a low-energy scale with experimental data at higher energy scales, the PDFs must be evolved using the DGLAP QCD evolution equations~\cite{Miyama:1995bd}.
+Accordingly, we evolve the pion PDFs from the initial model scale $\mu_0^2 =$ 0.18 GeV$^2$ to $\mu^2 =$ 27 and 4 GeV$^2$, which are the scales used in the experiments and lattice QCD, respectively.
+Here, we also compute the scalar, vector, and tensor generalized form factors of the pion.
+Specifically, the scalar form factor is derived from the twist-3 scalar pion GPD, while the vector and tensor form factors are obtained from the $n=0$ Mellin moments of the vector and tensor GPDs, respectively.
+Then, we compare these results with recent lattice QCD calculations~\cite{Alexandrou:2021ztx}.
+In addition, we compute and present results for the charge radii associated with the scalar, vector, and tensor pion form factors.